-- 8. Periodic and determinable allowances, such as alimony and child support payments, and regular contributions or gifts received from organizations or from persons not residing in the dwelling; - 9.
+- Periodic and determinable allowances, such as alimony and child support payments, and regular contributions or gifts received from organizations or from persons not residing in the dwelling; - 9.
 All regular pay, special pay, and allowances of a member of the Armed Forces (Special pay to a member exposed to hostile fire is excluded.); - 10.
-Although Public Housing Agencies are typically required to include financial assistance in excess of amounts received for Tuition and Fees in Annual Income (as described below) unless the individual is over the age of 23 with Dependent children, the LMHA has received HUD approval, through the Moving to Work Program, to exclude this type of financial assistance from the Income calculation regardless of the age of the individual and regardless of whether or not the individual has Dependent children: Any financial assistance in excess of amounts received by an individual for tuition and any other required fees and charges [Tuition and Fees] under the Higher Education Act of 1965, from private sources, or an institution of higher education, will not be considered income to - 11.
+Although Public Housing Agencies are typically required to include financial assistance in excess of amounts received for Tuition and Fees in Annual Income (as described below) unless the individual is over the age of 23 with Dependent children, the LMHA has received HUD approval, through the Moving to Work Program, to exclude this type of financial assistance from the Income calculation regardless of the age of the individual and regardless of whether or not the individual has Dependent children:6 - Any financial assistance in excess of amounts received by an individual for tuition and any other required fees and charges [Tuition and Fees] under the Higher Education Act of 1965, from private sources, or an institution of higher education, will not be considered income to that individual if the individual is over the age of 23 with Dependent children; and - 11.
 If a Family purchases a home using the HCV Homeownership option, the value of this asset will be excluded from the income calculation for the first ten years of ownership from the closing date.
 For all Re-Examinations occurring after ten years of ownership, the value of the asset will equal the fair market value of the property minus any loans on the property and minus 10% of the fair market value of the property.